Abductive forgetting: Complexity

 A specific explanation $E \explain M$ results from forgetting if and only if $E' \subseteq I \cap R$ and $M' \subseteq C \cap R$ exists such that $EE' \explain MM'$ is supported.
 Depending on the definition of forgetting, $M \not= \emptyset$ or $M' = \emptyset$ is also required.

-Which of the two definitions of forgetting is used does not matter.
-The result of forgetting changes, but the existence of a formula supporting it does not when selecting all explanations and not only the minimal ones.
-The proofs are for the second definition because it is slightly simpler, as it does not require a set $M'$ at all.
-An explanation $E \explain M$ is supported by forgetting if $ED \explain M$ where $D$ is an arbitrary subset of $I \cap R$.
+Whether forgetting is focusing or summarizing does not matter, as Theorem~\ref{focus-summarize-support} proves that the existence of a formula supporting their result is the same {}\nojournal when selecting all explanations and not only the minimal ones {}\endnojournal .
+The following proofs are for the second definition because it is slightly simpler, as it does not require a set $M'$ at all.
+An explanation $E \explain M$ is in the result of forgetting if $ED \explain M$ where $D$ is an arbitrary subset of $I \cap R$.

 \begin{lemma} Checking whether $\summarize(F,R)$ satisfies the conjunctive property is in \P{3}.

 \end{lemma}

 \proof The set of explanations $\summarize(F,R)$ violates the conjunctive condition if either of the two following conditions is the case: